 My name is Wayne Pollock.
-And I have lived and breathed the tension attorneys feel between being billable and spending non-billable time marketing ourselves.
+I have lived and breathed the tension lawyers feel between being billable and spending non-billable time marketing ourselves.

 I worked for more than six years as a litigation associate at Dechert LLP, one of the largest and most profitable law firms in the world.
-I felt that tension, that tug-of-war, on a daily basis.
+I felt that tension, that tug-of-war, daily.

-On one hand, we attorneys know that we should be writing bylined articles, blog posts, client alerts, and other high-quality written content that shows current and prospective clients and referral sources that we are knowledgable about the areas of law we practice.
+We lawyers know we should be writing bylined articles, blog posts, client alerts, and other high-quality written content that shows current and prospective clients and referral sources that we are knowledgeable about the areas of law we practice.